Thursday, 30 October 2025

 During The First World War and the subsequent Interwar period a lot of people decided to get the hell out of Europe.
 Fleeing to America and The Americas, including Brazil.
 So this global polarisation between the radical politics of Communism and Fascism most certainly affected Brazil, particularly the Brazilian Military.
 The Coup of 1889 established the Brazilian Military as a sort of Deep State, an integral part of the Brazilian government rather than servants of the Brazilian government and the Brazilian people.
 The polarisation between Fascism and Communism lead to a split within the Brazilian military.
 The officer class supported Fascism while the enlisted ranks, sergeants and below supported Communism.

 Industrialisation weakened the Donatário significantly.
 Ahead of the 1930 Election the Coffee with Milk coalition broke down.
 The incumbent President Washington Luís from São Paolo announced that his successor would be Júlio Prestes, also from São Paolo.
-Seeing itself as being robbed of its turn Minas Gerias threw its support behind the Liberal Alliance coalition led by Getúlio Vargas.
+Seeing itself as being robbed of its turn Minas Gerias threw its support behind the Liberal Alliance coalition led by Getúlio Vargas

 Júlio Prestes was declared the winner of the 1930 Election while the Liberal Alliance refused to accept the result.
 In July 1930 Vargas' running mate, João Pessoa was killed.
 The Liberal Alliance used the killing as justification to launch a revolution; The Revolution of 1930, to depose Prestes' government and replace it with Vargas.
 With battles breaking out across Brazil the Brazilian Military intervened to prevent a Civil War.
 Mounting a Coup d'état to depose Prestes' government and placing Brazil under the rule of a Military Junta; The Pacification Junta.
 Bringing an end to The First Brazilian Republic.
 After 10 days The Pacification Junta installed Getúlio Vargas as Head of the Provisional Government and establishing The Second Brazilian Republic (1930-1937).

 As Head of the Provisional Government Getúlio Vargas followed Deodoro da Fonseca in ruling by Executive Order of Diktat.
 One of the first Executive Orders he issued was Decree No. 19.398.
 This dissolved Brazil's Congress and all of its State Legislatures and Municipal Councils, giving Vargas the power to appoint officials at all levels by Executive Order.
-It suspended the 1891 Constitution, expect for Habeas Corpus for common crimes and placed Vargas and all members of the Provisional Government above the law and review by the Courts.
+It suspended the 1891 Constitution, except for Habeas Corpus for common crimes, and placed Vargas and all members of the Provisional Government above the law and review by the Courts.
 Essentially suspending the Judicial Branch of the government alongside the Legislative Branch.

 By giving himself all power Getúlio Vargas stripped the Donatário of any power.
-In 1932 the Donatário of Minas Gerias and Rio Grande do Sul, which has backed the Liberal Alliance, along with Paraíba joined forces with São Paolo to launch The Constitutionalist Revolution (1932).
+In 1932 the Donatário of Minas Gerias and Rio Grande do Sul, who had backed the Liberal Alliance, along with Paraíba joined forces with São Paolo to launch The Constitutionalist Revolution (1932).
 First to force Vargas and the Provisional Government to adopt a new Constitution and return to civilian rule or, failing that, overthrow Vargas and the Provisional Government.
 The Constitutionalist Revolution was defeated in a little under three months.

 A new Constitution was adopted in 1934 and Brazil returned to civilian rule with Getúlio Vargas being elected President with a single term ending in 1938.
 However one of the first acts of Vargas' civilian government was to introduce the so-called; "National Security Law" (Law No.38) which allowed it to suppress opposition under the guise of protecting political and social order.
-In 1935 the launched the government news/propaganda radio program; "Horo do Brasil (Hour of Brazil)" which later became; "Voz do Brasil (Voice of Brazil)" which continues to be broadcast to this day.
+In 1935 they launched the government news/propaganda radio program; "Horo do Brasil (Hour of Brazil)" which later became; "Voz do Brasil (Voice of Brazil)" which continues to be broadcast to this day.

 Throughout The Second Brazilian Republic the polarisation between Fascism and Communism which gripped much of the World also affected Brazil.
 In 1932 Plínio Salgado formed Brazilian Integralist Action (Ação Integralista Brasileira/AIB).
 Sometimes known as; "Greenshirts" the AIB was Fascist paramilitary organisation in the mould of Benito Mussolini's "Blackshirts" in Italy and Adolf Hitler's "Brownshirts" in Germany.
 They're said to be particularly similar to Eoin O'Duffy's "Blueshirts" in Ireland.
 While the Brazilian Communist Party (Partido Comunista Brasileiro/PCB), founded in 1922, grew in strength.
 In 1935 sergeants of the Brazilian Military who were members of the Brazilian Communist Party, backed by the Soviet Union, staged a short, four day, uprising in Brazil's North-East (Natal, Recife) with some limited support in the capital, Rio de Janeiro.
 The 1935 Communist Uprising.